-Purpose: To compare the photon-induced photoacoustic streaming (PIPS) and the shock wave-enhanced emission photoacoustic streaming (SWEEPS), in terms of calcium hydroxide (CH) removal and apical extrusion in curved root canals.
+Purpose: The aim of this study was to compare the photon-induced photoacoustic streaming (PIPS) and the shock wave-enhanced emission photoacoustic streaming (SWEEPS) in terms of calcium hydroxide (CH) removal and apical extrusion in curved root canals.

-Conclusions: The SWEEPS modality performed similar efficacy with the PIPS modality in terms of CH removal and apical extrusion during irrigation activation procedures.
+Conclusion: The SWEEPS modality performed similar efficacy as the PIPS modality in terms of CH removal and apical extrusion during irrigation activation procedures.